stefanofa/awesome/README.md

 *   [Jinja](#jinja)

 ## JavaScript

+*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.

 *   [expo/testflight](https://github.com/expo/testflight) - Deploy apps directly to TestFlight from the command line using EAS Build and Submit.